-- Live and recorded materials may be viewed by authorised operators investigating an incident. - Recorded material may be downloaded from the system in line with the objectives of the scheme. - Images (stills and footage) may be viewed by the Police for the detection or investigation of crime. - A record will be maintained of the release of images to the Police or other authorised applicants.
-A register will be available for this purpose. - Viewing of images by the Police must be recorded in writing and in the log book.
+- Live and recorded materials may be viewed by authorised operators investigating an incident. - Recorded material may be downloaded from the system in line with the objectives of the scheme. - Images (stills and footage) may be viewed by the Police for the detection or investigation of crime. - A record will be maintained of the release of images to the Police or other authorised applicants. - Viewing of images by the Police must be recorded in writing.
 Requests by the Police are allowable under section 29 of the Data Protection Act (DPA) 1998. - Should images be required as evidence, a digital copy may be released to the Police. - The Police may require the Council to retain images for possible use as evidence in the future.
 Such images will be securely stored until they are needed by the Police.